 Many addicts turn to alcohol and drugs because they are desolate.
-Even if family or loved ones surround them, they still feel alone because their minds experience a distorted perception of reality.
-Their cognitive functioning is clouded, because alcohol and drugs affect the performance of their brains.
+Even if family or loved ones surround them, they still feel alone because their minds experience a distorted reality perception.
+Their cognitive functioning is clouded because alcohol and drugs affect the performance of their brains.

 Merrill is obsessed with his “swimming.”
-While he might delude himself into believing that he has some kind of control over his life, the truth is that he has lost all control.
+While he might delude himself into believing that he has some control over his life, the truth is that he has lost all control.

 As the Big Book states, “We know that no real alcoholic ever recovers control.
-All of us felt at times that we were regaining control, but such intervals—usually brief—were inevitably followed by still less control, which led in time to pitiful and incomprehensible demoralization.
+All of us felt at times that we were regaining control.
+However, such intervals—usually brief—were inevitably followed by still less control, which led in time to pitiful and incomprehensible demoralization.
 We are convinced to a man that alcoholics of our type are in the grip of a progressive illness.
-Over any considerable period we get worse, never better.”
+Over any considerable period, we get worse, never better.”